timoxley/functional-javascript-workshop/Readme.md

 $ functional-javascript-workshop run mysolution.js
 ```

-#### Verifying your solution
+#### 4. Verifying your solution

-Verify your solution against the output of the 'official' solution.
-If all of the output matches, then you have successfully
+Your solution will be verified against the output of the 'official' solution.
-solved the problem!
+If all of the output matches, then you have successfully solved the problem!

 ```
 $ functional-javascript-workshop verify mysolution.js